 Understanding the PSC Inspection Process

-Port State Control (PSC) inspections are pivotal in upholding maritime safety, environmental stewardship, and fair trade within the industry.
+Port State Control (PSC) inspections are pivotal in upholding maritime safety, environmental stewardship, and fairness within the industry.
 Over 100 nations engage in PSC regimes, adhering to the International Maritime Organization's (IMO) directives.
 The PSC inspection process is designed to affirm a ship's adherence to global safety, security, and environmental standards.

-PSC officers scrutinize multiple areas during inspections, encompassing certificates, safety gear, hull integrity, machinery, pollution prevention tools, crew competency, and security measures.
+PSC officers examine multiple areas during inspections, encompassing certificates, safety gear, hull integrity, machinery, pollution prevention tools, crew competency, and security measures.
 The ten regional PSC regimes, such as the Paris MoU, Tokyo MoU, Indian Ocean MoU, and Black Sea MoU, each bear significant responsibility in their respective domains.

 Inspection Priorities and Focus Areas